|Handle with prayer!

 Please also make every effort to attend ordinations in your area to bless, encourage and pray for those taking this monumental step.

-This the time of year when congregations are required to report to both our province (ACNA) and our diocese (ANiC).
+This is the time of year when congregations are required to report to both our province (ACNA) and our diocese (ANiC).
 The two required reports cover almost entirely different turf and both are important.
 Rectors and church leaders, if you haven't submitted your reports, you are already late for the ACNA report (deadline March 1) and the ANiC report (deadline March 15).
 Information for both reports has been sent by email to rectors and churches.
 Please check your emails or contact ANiC Registrar, Canon Tom Carman.
 (Don't make him chase you, because you know he will!)

 Ministry Growth Partners